bonfire-engine/bonfire-engine.github.io/v3.0/doc/getting-started.md

 ```

-Now you just need add your player in the game:
+Now you just need to add your player in the game.
+Keep in mind that the ``Vector2(40,40)`` is the initial position of the player.

 ```dart